-Welcome updates to the Act include:
+Key updates to the Fisheries Act include:

-- provisions for rebuilding depleted fish stocks
+- Requiring actions to rebuild depleted fish stocks

 What’s Next for the Fisheries Act?

 Bill C-68 - An Act to amend the Fisheries Act and other Acts in consequence is now in the hands of the Senate where it will be studied and voted on in the coming months.
 Environmental and conservation organizations are eager to see the progress made on the Fisheries Act put into practice, and hope that Bill C-68 will receive Royal Assent and become law before the end of 2018.

 In addition to the Senate process, the Department of Fisheries and Oceans is expected to begin engaging stakeholders and the public on the regulations and policies that will be needed to implement a modern Fisheries Act.

 See below for reactions to this important milestone by some of the many environmental and conservation organizations that have been working together on renewal of this important Canadian environmental law.

 Canada’s Fisheries Act has now been re-jigged and cast to the Senate for final review before becoming law